 If you want to visit one of the most important working lighthouses in Newfoundland, Cape Race Lighthouse is about 100 km south of Whale House and is located near the Mistaken Point World UNESCO site near the town of Portugal Cove South.

-LIGHTHOUSE PRO TIP: Beware if you show up at the lighthouse on a foggy day because the fog horn at this lighthouse is very loud.
+LIGHTHOUSE PRO TIP: Beware if you show up at the lighthouse on a foggy day because the fog horn at this lighthouse is quite loud.
 Since the Cape Race Lighthouse is next to one of the busiest marine shipping lanes in Canada, the foghorn at the lighthouse may sound up to twice per minute when visibility is poor.

 Bay Bulls Lighthouse